codepantha/fiverr-clone-client/README.md

 # <h1 id="about-project">📖 GigHouse</h1>

-> GigHouse is the front-end for an online learning platform built with React.js and Tailwindcss.
+> GigHouse is the front-end for an online gig marketplace like upwork and fiverr build with React.js and Tailwindcss.

 ## 🛠 Built With <a id="built-with"></a>